Jamie Fobert Architects

 Olivia Holt

 Olivia joined Jamie Fobert Architects in Spring 2022, having completed her BA(Hons) and MArch with distinction at Kingston University.
-In her studies, she focussed on understanding the complexities of site and region, form and space, culture and community.
-Before joining Jamie Fobert Architects, Olivia worked as an Architectural Assistant at Haworth Tomkins, Allies and Morrison – including a new dining pavilion for Oriel College, Oxford – and at Henley Halebrown Architects, working on a student accommodation scheme in Stratford, a private house in Victoria, and a mixed-use scheme in Shoreditch.
-Olivia has a particular interest in buildings of historical importance and re-use projects and since she joined Jamie Fobert Architects she has been working full time on our major redevelopment of the Royal Observatory Greenwich, a Scheduled Monument located within the Grade I-listed Greenwich Park and Maritime Greenwich UNESCO World Heritage Site.
+In her studies, she focused on understanding the complexities of site and region, form and space, culture and community.
+Before joining the JFA team, Olivia worked at Haworth Tomkins, Allies and Morrison – working on projects such as Battersea Arts Centre, the repair and refurbishment of Holland House and the masterplanning of Brookwood Cemetery – and Henley Halebrown Architects.
+Olivia is a very skilled visualiser, with a keen interest in creating beautiful interior spaces.
+She also has an interest in buildings of historical importance and re-use projects, and since she joined Jamie Fobert Architects, Olivia has worked on two UNESCO World Heritage Sites, our major redevelopment of the Royal Observatory Greenwich and our work at the Tower of London.

 Thomas Longley